TheGhostHuCodes/omiros/README.md

 **tldr;** Cuz I'm too dumb to use Nix, but nothing else comes close!

 Many years ago I wrote a tool like this in Python to help set up my own personal machines.
-It worked, but I was alwasy on the lookout for something better.
+It worked, but I was always on the lookout for something better.

 That's when I discovered Ansible.
 I thought, that's a cool sci-fi inspired name.
 At the time I was also getting into configuration management systems at work to set up large batches of test machines.
-So it seemed like a reasonable thing to try and convert my Python script to be a declaritive Ansible playbook.
+So it seemed like a reasonable thing to try and convert my Python script to be a declarative Ansible playbook.
 That also worked, but Ansible is a pretty large hammer for this particular nail.
 Ansible is great at setting up a lot of the same machines over as short period of time, not a single machine one at a time over long periods of time, and I was discovering that each time I went back to run my ansible playbook, I'd have to tinker with it to get it to work again.
-I wasn't setting up new personal machines at a fast enough cadance to pay back my investment in keeping my Ansible playbook up-to-date.
+I wasn't setting up new personal machines at a fast enough cadence to pay back my investment in keeping my Ansible playbook up-to-date.

 Having come to that realization, I decided to start over, this time writing the